Testing a high-performance SQL to SMS configuration on your LAN

 Introduction

-The configuration presented here demonstrates how you can transfer SMS messages from a database server to a Short Messages Service Center (SMSC) at a rate of 500 messages per second or more.
+The configuration presented here demonstrates how you can transfer SMS messages from a database server to a Short Messages Service Centre (SMSC) at a rate of 500 messages per second or more.
 The configuration is made up of two systems: Computer "A" and Computer "B" (Figure 1).

-Computer "B" represents a high performance SQL to SMS Gateway computer.
+Computer "B" represents a high-performance SQL to SMS Gateway computer.
 This computer reads SMS messages from an MS SQL database server and send these messages through an SMPP link to the SMSC.
 This functionality is established with Ozeki NG SMS Gateway.
 (This is the system you purchase from Ozeki.)

 The hardware configuration of both computer "A" and computer "B" should be: Intel Core 2 Quad Q9550 2.83 GHZ CPU, Samsung 160Gb 7200 RPM SATA2 HDD, 4 GB RAM, Windows XP OS.
 Of course you can use other hardware configuration.
-If you have a more powerful hardware you will achieve greater performance.
+If you have a more powerful hardware, you will achieve greater performance.

 The network connection between computer "A" and computer "B" should be a 100 Mbps ethernet LAN.